laylabrassington/scDeBulkR/README.md

 ## other things
 - need to have CIBERSORT.R in /home/user/R-data/bseqsc from https://cibersortx.stanford.edu/
-- need to have a python environment see python_env.py
+- need to have a python environment see python_env